rongi/klaster/README.md

 }
 ```

 Ever wondered why you need to declare an extra class for each of your adapters when essentially an adapter is just two function combined together: `onCreateViewHolder()` and `onBindViewHolder()`?
 Why can't we have something that takes these two functions and construct a proper adapter for us?
 Well, you can with this library.
-And with the power of Kotlin Android Extesions you don't even need to create `ViewHolder` classes anymore.
+And with the power of Kotlin Android Extensions, you don't even need to create `ViewHolder` classes anymore.

 This library doesn't compromise on flexibility and doesn't hide stuff from you.
 If it's possible to do something by declaring a new adapter class, it's possible to do it with this library.
 It's just a more concise way to declare RecyclerView adapters.